 • Can be a bit wobbly

-This smaller step stool tower is under $100 and can fit in narrow spaces, but it doesn't have any special functions — for instance, it's not foldable nor does it adjust to different heights.
+✔️ WHAT TO KNOW: This lightweight tower fits in narrow spaces, but it doesn't have any special functions—for instance, it's not foldable nor does it adjust to different heights.
 It's also only age-graded for 1- and 2-year-olds, so your toddler will outgrow it at age 3.
-That said, if you don't want to spend more than $100 and have a toddler, it offers a good value with more than 5,000 five-star ratings on Amazon.
+That said, it offers good value to parents with a young tot.

 Advertisement - Continue Reading Below